expertopinions/vim-note-highlighter/README.md

 # vim-note-highlighter

+syntax highlighter for a file extension i made up to write notes in (.ln)

 This repository exists for a very small subset of human beings: people who are in school and want to use vim to take notes.
 I have some very small, humble goals in mind with regards to this script:

 1. I want to be able to highlight certain important details as I am typing them, instead of putting them in a WYSIWYG editor like Word to highlight later.